Mount Abu

-MOUNT ABUThe Hill Oasis of the Aravallis
+The Hill Oasis of the Aravallis

-Mount Abu is the surprise of Rajasthan — a green, cool hill town inside a state defined by desert and fort.
+Mount Abu is the surprise of Rajasthan, a green, cool hill town inside a state defined by desert and fort.
 The altitude alone makes it singular; the Dilwara temples make it a destination.

 The five Dilwara temples are unlike anything else in India: white marble worked to a level of detail that travellers consistently describe as almost paper-thin, built between the 11th and 13th centuries.
 They reward an unhurried, escorted visit with a guide who can read the iconography.

-Around the temples sits a complete hill station — Nakki Lake at the centre, Achalgarh fort, the Guru Shikhar viewpoint, and sunset spots that turned the town into a 19th-century retreat.
+Around the temples sits a complete hill station, Nakki Lake at the centre, Achalgarh fort, the Guru Shikhar viewpoint, and sunset spots that turned the town into a 19th-century retreat.

 MyTripMyTravel runs Mount Abu as a heritage-and-cool-air leg on the southern Rajasthan circuit, with photography restrictions and footwear etiquette inside Dilwara handled in advance.

-Mount Abu at a glance
+At a glance

-When to Deploy
+When to visit

-October – March
+October to March

 Nakki Lake

-The walkable hill-town centre — boating and the surrounding promenade.
+The walkable hill-town centre, boating and the surrounding promenade.

 Guru Shikhar